greatwitenorth/quantities-and-units-for-woocommerce/readme.txt

 6. Set Rules for categories by clicking the new ‘Quantity Rules’ sidebar option or assign per-product rules by using the new metabox on your product page.

 == Changelog ==
+= 1.0.9 =
+* fixed compatibility with Thumbnail Quantites

 = 1.0.8 =
 * allow decimals on Advanced Rules page